Objectives of the Club

 Off-Road Championship Rules

 Each year the Off-Road & Cross-Country Captain will select a list of off-road races for agreement with the committee – the results from which form the basis of the Championship.
 There are four categories: senior men, senior women, veteran men over 40 and veteran ladies over 35.
 The first fifty competitors will score points towards the Championship: 50 for 1st, 49 for 2nd, 48 for 3rd, and so on.
 Points are allocated according to the positions (not times) in the final race results.
 The best five scores will count towards the final positions and in the event of a tie, the competitor with the most race finishes will win.
-A minimum of seven completed races are required to enter.
+A minimum of five completed races are required to enter.

 The Club takes number swapping very seriously.
 UKA Rule 209 states that an individual is not permitted to take part in a race with another runner’s bib number unless a formal transfer has taken place with the approval of the race organiser.
 Runners doing so risk disqualification and a ban from competing, whilst the club may be punished too.

 A member undertaking a race that clashes with those organised by the club, (currently The Penny Lane 10K and Clarkes Gardens Cross Country) will not count towards the Club Championships.

 Application of Surplus Funds